rse/stmux/README.md

   either if any command terminated with an `error` or just `always`.
 - `-a <activator>`, `--activator <activator>`<br/>
   Use `CTRL+<activator>` as the prefix to special commands.
   The default activator character is `a`.
+For instance, for the default activator case, opening the help popup requires you to press `CTRL+a` (and release it again) and then (separately) press `?`.
 - `-t <title>`, `--title <title>`<br/>
   Set title on terminal.
 The default title is `stmux`.
 - `-c <type>`, `--cursor <type>`<br/>